A New Jersey suburb wants to fine you $200 for driving through during rush hour

 Parents, ACLU push back

 Leonia is not an anomaly, since many small towns in close proximity to busy highways face similar issues.
-And other towns also have blamed navigation apps for flooding their streets with traffic.
+And other towns also blamed navigation apps for flooding their streets with traffic.

 Borough officials claim that closing roads to nonresidents is legal and falls within the Leonia Police Department's jurisdiction.
+After holding a mandated public hearing, the latest ordinance was passed on Wednesday.

 But many locals are pushing back, especially since Leonia shares a school system with the neighboring town of Edgewater.
 Parents are up in arms about having to scrap their daily routes to and from Leonia's schools for a longer journey.
 Employees are in the same bind.